Chocolate Drop Cookies

 What are cocoa drop cookies?

-What is the best type of cocoa to use in chocolate drop cookies?
+What cocoa is best for chocolate drop cookies?

-How do I make my chocolate drop cookies soft and chewy?
+How do I keep chocolate drop cookies soft?

 • Please feel free to reach out with questions.
 We're happy to help.